 Given, the ubiquitous nature of products and services, it shouldn’t surprise you that only 7% of customers are delighted.
 In a recent customer service survey sponsored by American Express, customer experiences are average or below average 93% of the time.

 To surprise customers, we must look for opportunities.
 Customers will give us hints, but we need to recognize these hints as opportunities.
 If the customer shows the slightest hint of dissatisfaction, it is an opportunity.
 The slightest hint of satisfaction is also an opportunity to heighten the experience.

 To surprise customers, we must also find a way to say yes.
 When a customer needs our help, we say yes.
 When a customer needs more information, we say yes.
 When a customer asks “can you do this,” we say yes.
 There are several ways we can say yes.
 For example, if you don’t know the answer, find out who does.
 If the customer problem is unique, research a solution.
 If they need to vent, then listen.
 I recently met a business owner who understands the importance of saying “yes” to customers.
 Surprisingly, the name of his company is Yes Cleaners.

 The next time you are presented with an opportunity to surprise a customer, say yes.
 They will remember the experience.
 Think of the last time you received surprise service.

-Join us for our next public seminar, March 18, 2014.
+Join us for our next public seminar.
 Click here for more information.